Logotype for Mirvac Group

 Executive summary

-• Significant capital partnering, including a 50% JV with Mitsubishi Estate at Harbourside and recapitalization of the LIV Mirvac Fund with ART acquiring a 48.5% stake.
+• Group EBIT increased 10% to $398m, with EPS up 5% to 6.3cpss, and significant capital partnering including a 50% JV with Mitsubishi Estate at Harbourside and recapitalisation of the LIV Mirvac BTR Fund.

-• Strategic focus on enhancing portfolio quality, reducing office allocation, and doubling premium-grade office exposure.
+• Strategic focus on enhancing portfolio quality, reducing office allocation, and doubling premium-grade office exposure, with sector-leading occupancy and positive leasing spreads across all asset classes.

 Financial highlights